-We understand that you are faced with many questions and hope that the following frequently asked questions and answers will help you as you make your decisions about the college search process.
+We hope that the following frequently asked questions and answers below will help as you get to know the College of Human Ecology better.

 How would you distinguish Human Ecology from a liberal arts education?

 While the Human Ecology curriculum provides students with a liberal arts foundation, our programs are also

 Contemporary in focus